Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-The fake clues point strongly to the wrong choices (e.g., complex story, superheroes) and clearly avoid the pizza concept.
-Effective misdirection.
+The fake clues clearly point towards the Napoleon Cake and Club Sandwich.
+They are believable descriptions of those items and avoid the pizza entirely.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices